paddyjclancy/spotify_scraper/README.md

-# :notes: Spotify Scraper Project :metal: :musical_note:
+# :notes: :hear_no_evil: Spotify Scraper Project :metal: :musical_note:

 - This project aims to utilise a web API of _Spotify_ in order to scrape data from the platform.